 Zambia Confirms Second Mpox Death As Cases Rise To 49

-Lusaka: Zambia on Thursday confirmed its second mpox-related death as the cumulative cases reached 49 in the southern African country.

-Minister of Health Elijah Muchima said the second mpox-related death, involving a 10-year-old child, was recorded in Mpika District, Muchinga Province.
+Minister of Health Elijah Muchima said on Thursday that the second mpox-related death, involving a 10-year-old child, was recorded in Mpika District, Muchinga Province.

 The country recorded its first mpox-related death last month after reporting its first mpox case in October last year.